 Veggies

-In addition to diced onions and garlic I added in celery and carrots which are classic vegetable soup veggies.
+In addition to diced onions and garlic I added in celery and carrots which are classic soup veggies.
 I also added in cubed butternut squash (diced pumpkin could work too), fresh chopped kale and the last of the locally grown tomatoes.
 (Canned tomatoes work too.)

 If you do not cook with butternut squash regularly, here are my tips on how to cut the squash.